sebasoa/Object-centered-population-coding/README.md

 This repository contains functions necessary to perform some analyses from the paper "Object-centered population coding in CA1 of the hippocampus", by Nagelhus et al. 2023.

-The most important functions are <objectTuningScore> and <distanceDecoder, responsible for calculating the object-tuning score and performing the distance decoding, respectively.
+The most important functions are "objectTuningScore" and "distanceDecoder", responsible for calculating the object-tuning score and performing the distance decoding, respectively.
 Please see each function for explanations of how to use them.